piazzai/cvless/README.md

 }
 ```

-You should change the HEX code in these chunks to the one corresponding to your color.
-You can use an [online tool](https://colorpicker.me) to find the HEX code of any color.
-In place of this code you can also use the name of an [HTML color](https://www.htmlcsscolor.com/html-color-names).
-For example:
+You should change the hex code in these chunks to the one corresponding to your chosen color.
+An [online tool](https://colorpicker.me) can help you convert colors into hex codes.
+You can also write the name of any [HTML color](https://www.htmlcsscolor.com/html-color-names) in place of the hex code, as in the example below:

 ```css
 a:link, a:visited {